apprunjs/apprun-docs/docs/architecture.md

 console.log('mounted!'); // upon mounted
 ```

-We will use the 95-character essence code above with a few frontend frameworks, such as AppRun, Svelte, React Hooks, and the Vue Composition API.
+We will compare the 95-character essence code above with a few frontend frameworks, such as AppRun, Svelte, React Hooks, and the Vue Composition API.

 > A framework defines a skeleton where the application defines its features to fill out the skeleton. -- you can find this quote from googling.

-We need to write some code to plugin the essence code into the frameworks when using the front-end frameworks.
-The code required to plugin into the framework is the ceremony.
+We need to write code to plugin the essence code into the frontend frameworks, which is the ceremony.
 We don't want them.
 Less of them is better.

 ### The Ceremony